How Many Baby Teeth Will My Child Lose?

 - Permanent teeth develop beneath baby teeth, and decay of the baby teeth can affect the growth of permanent teeth

 - Well-formed baby teeth help your child learn to speak properly

-- Cavities and gum disease — even in baby teeth — can cause your child pain
+- Cavities and gum disease—even in baby teeth—can cause your child pain

-Q. So when should brushing start?
+Q. When should brushing start?

 A: You can brush infant teeth with water and a tiny dab of toothpaste on your finger or a baby toothbrush.
 When your child is old enough to spit (usually around age two), they can start learning to brush on their own.
-A free app from Kool Smiles tells children exactly how long to brush while making it fun!
+A free app from Kool Smiles tells children exactly how long to brush while making it fun.